This post may contain affiliate links.Please read our disclosure policy.

 Make-ahead, storage, and freezing

-French toast tastes best fresh but can also be refrigerated or frozen and easily reheated.
+French toast tastes the best fresh but can also be refrigerated or frozen and easily reheated.
 A perfect quick breakfast treat for busy mornings!

-Leftovers: Leftover french toast keeps for 2-3 days in an airtight container or ziplock bag in the refrigerator.
+Leftovers: Leftover French toast keeps for 2–3 days in an airtight container or ziplock bag in the refrigerator.
 They can be easily reheated in the toaster or air fryer.

 Freezing: Leftovers can also be frozen in an airtight container or ziplock bag for up to 3 months.
 Reheat from frozen in the air fryer or toaster.